Stonelinks/frank/README.md

 ##FAQ

 **Q: what inspired frank?**
-**A:** my own laziness/inability to keep track of what goes on my life, my collective distaste for a bunch of existing apps and of course JARVIS
+**A:** my own laziness/inability to keep track of what goes on my life, my collective distaste for a bunch of existing apps, [hubot](https://github.com/github/hubot) and of course [JARVIS](http://en.wikipedia.org/wiki/Edwin_Jarvis#J.A.R.V.I.S.)

 **Q: why did you name it frank?**